L&D Travel Nurse Jobs in Indiana

 Licensing and Credentialing for Indiana L&D Contracts

 Because Indiana is part of the Nurse Licensure Compact, travelers holding a compact home-state RN license can take Indiana assignments without applying for a separate license.
 If your home state isn’t in the compact, you’ll need to apply for an Indiana license by endorsement, so it pays to start early and let credentialing track the timeline for you.
 Our compact nursing license guide breaks down how compact privileges work.
 L&D contracts are also credential-specific.
-Here’s what Indiana facilities generally expect:
+The list Indiana facilities generally expect:

 • Active RN license (compact preferred), required and current before your start date

-• ACLS: Commonly required for L&D, especially on units handling high-risk antepartum and emergent cesareans — current before you start
+• ACLS: Commonly required for L&D, especially on units handling high-risk antepartum and emergent cesareans.
+Current before you start

 • 1 to 2 years of recent L&D / intrapartum experience: Postpartum or mother-baby time alone isn’t a substitute.
 Facilities want travelers who already know the labor-floor flow.